 The county Seat was established at Louisville, later moved to Monticello and finally located in Troy in 1839 and in addition the county government website is unknown

 Where can find Pike County Birth, marriage, Divorce and Death Records?

-Pike County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.
+Pike County vital records can be found at the Alabama Department of Public Health which has Birth And Death Records from 1908, Marriages from 1936 and Divorce Records from 1950.
+Please refer to the information to the Statewide Vital Records in Alabama for current fees and application process.

 You can search online for Pike County Birth, Marriage, Divorce or Death Records.
-You can also Order Electronically Online or can download an application for Ohio Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificate Application to mail.
-The Archives Division has copies of births before 1908, death before 1944 and marriage records before 1949.
+You can also order Order Electronically Online or you can download an application for Birth, Marriage, Divorce or Death Certificates to mail.

-What Pike County, OH census records are available?
+What Pike County, AL census records are available?